Primark wins three awards, including the coveted grand prix award, at the retail week supply chain awards

 Primark scooped a hat trick of awards for its Sustainable Cotton Programme at the Hermes Retail Week Supply Chain Awards, which took place in London on 28th September.

 Primark won The BluJay International Supply Chain Project Award, the Sustainability Award and the overall ‘Grand Prix’ Award, which recognises the company that the judges felt is leading the way for Supply Chain innovation in the retail sector.

-Primark has announced the launch of its first sustainable cotton products – women’s pyjamas - using cotton purchased directly from female farmers participating in its Sustainable Cotton Programme.
-The range of sixteen different women’s pyjamas will go on sale across Primark’s stores as sustainable cotton becomes a permanent fixture in Primark stores.
+Primark recently announced the launch of its first sustainable cotton products – women’s pyjamas - using cotton purchased directly from female farmers participating in its Sustainable Cotton Programme.
+The range of women’s pyjamas has gone on sale across Primark’s stores as sustainable cotton becomes a permanent feature in Primark stores.
 With women’s pyjamas being one of Primark’s best-selling products, the move represents a significant step towards the brand achieving its long-term ambition of sustainably sourced cotton across its supply chain.

 The Hermes Retail Week Supply Chain Awards celebrate the retailers, suppliers or individuals that are re-inventing all aspects of the modern retail supply chain.
 These awards recognise those who are pushing the boundaries to engage and delight their customers, as well as transforming their businesses and increasing efficiencies across the entire end-to-end supply chain.